gatewaycash/gateway/modules/docs/docs/api.html.md

 earnings as profit.

 <aside class="notice">
-There are future plans for platforms to be owned by multiple accounts who must vote and ascent to features.
-There are also plans for owners to be able to designate administrators and managers for platforms who have differing permissions and rights to change certain aspects of a platform.
+There are plans for owners to be able to designate administrators and managers for platforms who have differing permissions and rights to change certain aspects of a platform.
+These features are under development.
 </aside>

 ## Platform Users